tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ### Function and Method Chaining

 *Chained functions* are a common pattern.
 Take a simple linked-list data structure as an example.
-We'll hard code a list object to start off with:
+We’ll hard code a list object to start off with:

 ```javascript
 const l = {